 All students have the opportunity to seek employment on campus even if student employment is not awarded as part of the financial aid package.
 A wide variety of campus jobs are available to students who attend St. Thomas.
-For example, students may work as office support staff, food service employees, science lab assistants, residence hall desk attendants, and computer help desk staff.
 Student employment can be a wonderful experience and give valuable insights into various career areas and the American professional experience.

 Read more about On-Campus Employment